-Line 31-Gain on Eligible Sale of Mobile Home

-Park.
-If you were the owner of a mobile home park and you sold the park to a tenants' or mobile home park residents' association, a 501(c)(3) organization or a county or municipal housing authority, you may be able to subtract all or a portion of the gain you recognized.
-Complete Montana Form MHPE to determine the amount of the exclusion.
+Line 30-Capital Gain on Eligible Sale of Mobile Home Park.
+If you were the owner of a mobile home park and you sold the park to a tenants' or mobile home park residents' association, a 501(c)(3) organization or a county or municipal housing authority, you may be able to subtract all of the capital gain you recognized.

-Line 32-Total subtractions from Montana Schedules K-1 (PTE), Part 3, Column I, Line 2.
+Line 31-Total subtractions from Montana Schedules K-1 (PTE), Part 3, Column I, Line 2.
 If you received Montana Schedules K-1 from a passthrough entity, report the total amount of everywhere subtractions (Column I).
 Do not report these subtractions separately on the Subtractions Schedule.
 Include a copy of the Montana Schedules K-1 you received.